HenrikJoreteg/redux-bundler/README.md

 * `urlBundle`: a complete redux-based url solution.
 It essentially binds the browser URL to redux store state and provides a very complete set of selectors and action creators to give you full control of browser URLs.
 * `createRouteBundle`: a configurable bundle that you provide pass an object of routes to and it returns a bundle with selectors to extract route parameters from the routes you define.
-* `appTimeBundle`: tracks current action cycle as part of state (useful for deterministic action creators)
+* `appTimeBundle`: tracks current app time as part of state, it gets set any time an action is fired.
+This is useful for writing deterministic action creators and eliminates the need for setting timers throughout the app.
+They can just tie into "appTime".
 * `asyncCountBundle`: tracks how many outstanding async actions are occurring (by action type naming conventions).
-* `effects`: extracts effects and triggers them.
-Also triggers an `APP_IDLE` action every 30 seconds if no other action has occurred.
-This allows for discovery of stale data without user action.
-* `inspectBundle`: Add this bundle last, set `localStorage.debug = true` in your console and it will print out description of your bundle and expose all your selectors, actionCreators and the `store` itself to `window` for easy debugging.
-Also shows you effects to be triggered based on current state after each action.

 ## credits